thetillhoff/workshop/docs/labs/lab_2/0_theory.md

 - Efficient resource usage
 - Easy scaling and updates

-The contents of a container image are defined in a `Dockerfile`.
+The contents of a container image are defined in `Dockerfile`s.
-An example Dockerfile might look like this:
+An example Dockerfile as found in `todo-service/Dockerfile` might look like this:

 ```dockerfile
 FROM node:22-alpine